public-convenience-ltd/toiletmap/README.md

 yarn dev
 ```

 Before long you should be looking at a browser window showing the UI!
-You have a hot-reloading development server ready to make changes to the UI.
-It is running against an instance of the toiletmap API hosted elsewhere.
-If you'd like to run the API locally as well see below.

 If you'd like to make contributions to the project this is a good time to read our [contributing guidelines](https://github.com/neontribe/gbptm/blob/master/.github/CONTRIBUTING.md) and our [code of conduct](https://github.com/neontribe/gbptm/blob/master/.github/CODE_OF_CONDUCT.md).

 ### Development

-The toiletmap UI is built with [create-react-app](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).
+The toiletmap UI is built with Next.js.
 The API is written in GraphQL with [Apollo Server](https://www.npmjs.com/package/apollo-server) and data is stored in a MongoDB instance via [mongoose](https://mongoosejs.com/).
 Authentication is handled by [Auth0](https://auth0.com/) and the site is deployed to [vercel](https://vercel.com)